Poppy has been keeping hamsters for nearly four years and enjoys helping other pet owners.

 So you're thinking about getting a pet hamster, or perhaps you recently bought one.
 Great!
 Hamsters are relatively easy to take care of and are ideal for people who don't have the housing space or the time for a larger pet.
 These cute fluffballs are quite charming and fun to play with.

-Though they are small and don't need much attention, there are still many important things to know about having a hamster.
+Though they are small and don't need much attention, there are still many important things to know about keeping a hamster.
 Here are eight things you should know before getting one.

 1. Males and Females Should Not Be Housed Together